Image3

 Coca cultivation in South America has led to the clearing of millions of hectares of rainforest, threatening biodiversity hotspots.
 Chemical runoff from drug labs contaminates water sources and soil, harming local flora and fauna.
 The carbon footprint of global drug trafficking operations also exacerbates climate change.

 Efforts to combat illegal drug production often involve tactics like aerial spraying of herbicides, which can have unintended environmental repercussions.
-Understanding the ecological toll of the drug trade is crucial for developing comprehensive policies that address both human and environmental health concerns.
+Understanding the ecological toll of the drug trade is crucial for developing comprehensive gaming policies that address both human and environmental health concerns.

 Overview of the Drug Trade